 Prayer is not some duty that you have to do.
 It’s a privilege that you get to do.
 You get to talk to the Creator of the universe!
 He’s waiting on you to have a conversation with him so that your relationship can grow.

 Talk It Over

-- How often do you talk to your best friend?
+How often do you talk to your closest friend?
 Is it more or less often than you talk to God?

 Please register for a free account to view this content

 We hope you have enjoyed the 10 discipleship resources you have read in the last 30 days.

 You have exceeded your 10 piece content limit.